The Providence Admissions Process

 Applications for the current school year are still being accepted on a rolling basis for any remaining openings or to be placed in wait pools in grades with no openings.

 Please contact the Admissions Office to inquire about availability in specific grade levels.

-Our teachers have developed age-appropriate assessments for students applying to Kindergarten through 4th grade to assess their academic skills.
-The goal of the assessment process is to determine any learning gaps or academic weaknesses that can be addressed before beginning school at PCS.
+Our teachers have developed age-appropriate assessments for students applying to Kindergarten through grade 2 to assess their academic skills.
+The goal of the assessment process is to determine any learning gaps or academic weaknesses that might prevent a student from being academically successful at PCS or that might need to be addressed before beginning school.
 Students applying to 3rd grade and above will also be evaluated by PCS teachers during their required shadow day.
-Students applying to 5th grade and above are required to take the ISEE (Independent School Entrance Exam.)
+Students applying to 3rd grade and above are required to take the ISEE (Independent School Entrance Exam.)
 Families have several options for registering for the ISEE, including taking the exam on the PCS campus, taking it at another testing location, or taking the at-home version.

-Both parents, along with students applying for admission, will meet with members of our admissions committee (usually the Admissions Director, Head of School or Principal, and a teacher) after school for about 45 minutes.
-In the interview, the conversation will focus on four areas: your understanding of classical and Christian education, commitment to academic excellence, a pursuit of biblical conflict resolution, and spiritual journey.
+Both parents, along with all applicants, will meet with members of our admissions committee (usually the Enrollment Director and a Division Principal, Dean of Student Life, Advancement Director, or a teacher) after school for about 45 minutes.
+In the interview, the conversation will focus on four areas: your understanding of classical and Christian education, discipline, a pursuit of biblical conflict resolution, and academic expectations.
 Through the interview process, we wish to understand your family’s goals and priorities and to do our best to see that your family will thrive as a part of the Providence community.

 In preparation for the interview, we ask that both parents thoroughly review all the information included in their admissions packet.
 Parents of Grammar School applicants are also asked to read Shepherding a Child’s Heart.